rahil911/snowflake-azure-etl/DIMENSION_README.md

 3. **Star Schema**: The design follows a pure star schema for simplicity and query performance
 4. **Profit Calculations**: Pre-calculated profit metrics are stored in dimension and fact tables
 5. **Date Keys**: Date keys are stored in YYYYMMDD format for easy reference
+6. **Type Flexibility**: Data type selection optimized for heterogeneous source data (e.g., VARCHAR for IDs)
+7. **No Hard Constraints**: Foreign key constraints implemented logically rather than enforced by the database, allowing for more flexible data loading

+## Implementation Details

+### Dimension Tables Implementation
+- Each dimension includes both business keys and surrogate keys
+- Consistent naming conventions for all tables and columns
+- Default "Unknown" members in all dimensions to handle NULLs and missing data
+- Properly derived attributes like profit calculations and full names

+### Fact Tables Implementation
+- Surrogate key references to all dimensions
+- Measures isolated from dimensions for proper star schema design
+- Aggregatable measures with consistent data types
+- Derived measures pre-calculated during load for query performance

 ## Logging System